 Impact of the modification on the Relevant Objectives: Relevant Objective Identified impact a) Efficient and economic operation of the pipe-line system.
-None b) Coordinated, efficient and economic operation of(i) the combined pipe-line system, and/ or(ii) the pipe-line system of one or more other relevant gas transporters.
-None c) Efficient discharge of the licensee's obligations.
+None b) Coordinated, efficient and economic operation of(i) the combined pipe-line system, and/ or None (ii) the pipe-line system of one or more other relevant gas transporters. c) Efficient discharge of the licensee's obligations.
 None d) Securing of effective competition: (i) between relevant shippers; (ii) between relevant suppliers; and/or (iii) between DN operators (who have entered into transportation arrangements with other relevant gas transporters) and relevant shippers.
 Positive e) Provision of reasonable economic incentives for relevant suppliers to secure that the domestic customer supply security standards are satisfied as respects the availability of gas to their domestic customers.
 None f) Promotion of efficiency in the implementation and administration of the Code.
-Positive g) Compliance with the Regulation and any relevant legally binding decisions of the European Commission and/or the Agency for the Co-operation of Energy Regulators.
+Positive g) Compliance with the Regulation and any relevant legally binding decisions of the European Commission and/or the Agency for the Co- operation of Energy Regulators.
 None

 This modification proposal should have a positive effect on Relevant Objectives (d) and (f).
-It is intended that the Performance Assurance Framework will allow for the monitoring of Shipper performance in elements related to settlement accuracy and facilitate an incentive regime to improve performance and reduce settlement risk.
+It is intended that the Performance Assurance Framework will allow for the monitoring of Shipper, Transporter and the

+Transporters Agency performance in elements related to settlement accuracy and facilitate an incentive regime to improve performance and reduce settlement risk.

-This is expected to lead to more accurate and up to date information being held on Xoserve's system and therefore improve accuracy of settlement and information in relation to system utilisation and capacity needs.
+This is expected to lead to more accurate and up to date information being held on the Transporters Agency's system and therefore improve accuracy of settlement and information in relation to system utilisation and capacity needs.

 Introducing a PAF should help facilitate the realisation of benefits expected both from Project Nexus changes and the roll out of smart metering.
+In addition by introducing a competitive tender exercise to appoint the Performance Assurance Administrator this should ensure that there is competitive pressure on the cost of this service.

-If accuracy of settlement and reduction of error can be improved and the PAF meets its objective of ensuring that no unfair commercial advantage can be derived from settlement market attractiveness should also improve and this may encourage new entrants to the market.
+If accuracy of settlement and reduction of error can be improved, and the PAF meets its objective of ensuring that no unfair commercial advantage can be derived from settlement, market attractiveness should also improve and this may encourage new entrants to the market.
 This should therefore further Relevant Objective (d).